What is the role of the governing body?

 The standard term of office for a governor is four years.
 The chair and vice-chair are elected annually at the first meeting of the academic year.

-The chair of governors is Mr Richard Barber, who can be contacted via the school by clicking here.
+The chair of governors is Mr Daniel Webb, who can be contacted via the school by clicking here.

 Interested in being a School Governor?